tdwg/tcs2/docs/feature-report/README.md

 ## Changes

-The most important change is that while in TCS 1 a `Name` can either be a text node, so a string, or a reference (`ref`) to a `TaxonName` element with an `id` attribute, and the `AccordingTo` element is not, in TCS 2 both `taxonName` and `accordingTo` are required and both properties are IRI or object properties.
+The most important change is that while in TCS 1 only the `Name` element is required—and then a `Name` can either be a text node, so a string, or a reference (`ref`) to a `TaxonName` element with an `id` attribute—and the `AccordingTo` element is not, in TCS 2 both `taxonName` and `accordingTo` are required and both properties are IRI or object properties.
 Every TCS 2 Taxon Concept object has to have a source, or `accordingTo`, which is a publication or other other form of communication where a taxon is defined